-Objective: 2.1 Provide a strong business culture supporting a diversity of businesses, including those new to business and the seasoned entrepreneurs Phasing Lead and Coordinating Agencies Implementation Strategies: 2.1.1 Identify barriers and needs for new businesses and retain and grow existing businesses (i.e. housing/ workforce, etc.), including whether barriers and/or needs are different by type of business.
-S Winona Chamber of Commerce Community Development Department Project FINE MN DEED MN Small Business Development Center Port Authority Engage Winona River Arts Alliance 2.1.2 Identify priority business types that provide competitive wages and benefits.
-S 2.1.3 Identify and support entrepreneurs, including marginalized populations that are often undiscovered, including social entrepreneurs.
-O 2.1.4 Work with public and private partners to address barriers confronting start-up or expanding businesses, including the following: Develop a plan to alleviate barriers, address needs, and recruit targeted businesses.
+Objective: 2.2 Provide a strong business culture supporting a diversity of businesses, including those new to business and the seasoned entrepreneurs Implementation Strategies: Phasing Lead and Coordinating Agencies 2.2.1 Identify barriers and needs for new businesses and retain and grow existing businesses (i.e. housing/ workforce, etc.), including whether barriers and/or needs are different by type of business.
+S Winona Chamber of Commerce Community Development Department Project FINE MN DEED MN Small Business Development Center Port Authority Engage Winona 2.2.2 Identify priority business types that provide competitive wages and benefits.
+S 2.2.3 Identify and support entrepreneurs, including marginalized populations that are often undiscovered, including social entrepreneurs.
+O 2.2.4 Create public/private partnerships to address barriers confronting start-up or expanding businesses, including the following: Develop a plan to alleviate barriers, address needs, and recruit targeted businesses.
 Compile and promote resources to help promote the business start-up process.
 Connect community resources with businesses in need of support.
-Support a business mentorship program.
+Support a private business mentorship program.
 Provide financial access and education.
-O 2.1.5 Explore potential community incentives for new and existing businesses to retain and expand the workforce.
-O 2.1.6 Coordinate marketing efforts to provide a "hot button" for a business to get answers to "Frequently Asked Questions" (FAQ) and contact numbers for resources.
-S 2.1.7 Partner with local businesses, economic development organizations, and potential funding sources to create incubator spaces and/or programs, including commercial kitchens.
-L 2.1.8 Become a leader in addressing the childcare shortage to support the needs of families, employees, and businesses.
+O 2.2.5 Explore potential federal, state, and community incentives for new and existing businesses to retain and expand the workforce.
+O 2.2.6 Coordinate marketing efforts to provide a "hot button" for a business to get answers to "Frequently Asked Questions" (FAQ) and contact numbers for resources.
+S 2.2.7 Partner with local businesses, economic development organizations, and potential funding sources to create incubator spaces and/or programs, including commercial kitchens.
+L 2.2.8 Address foundational assets to meet the needs of families, employees, and businesses, including: Childcare, transportation, workforce, housing, and safety.
 O